Kedoodle/kedoodle.github.io/notes/books/clean-code.md

 Functions should scaffold down, with the caller above the callees.
 This affords natural readability of the file as the reader knows that a function will be soon defined after it is called in a higher level function.

 # Chapter 6: Objects and Data Structures

+We can hide implementation details when there isn't a need to expose the finer details of data; sometimes it is better to provide an abstraction.
+For example, a battery might have a maximum mAh capacity and a current mAh charge.
+Instead of exposing these two private variables using getters, we can provide a percentage representation of the current battery level.

+Sometimes we don't actually want everything to be an object.
+Procedural code using data structures makes it easy to add new functions which apply on existing data structures, but hard to add new data structures which use existing functions.
+Object oriented code makes it easy to add new classes without changing existing functions, but hard to add new functions to existing classes.

+The Law of Demeter requires that an object should not assume knowledge of the objects it manipulates.
+Violations are often in the form of chained functions i.e. `a.b().c()` requires `a` to know that the object returned by `b()` has a method `c()`.
+We should avoid "reaching through" `b()` to access `c()`.
+Think about why we need `c()` in the first place and figure out if `a` can do the desired action directly without calling `c()` on `a.b()`.

+Data transfer objects (DTOs) are simple data structures without any functions.
+They're useful when communicating with databases.
+Active records are like DTOs but have functionality to navigate e.g. `save`.
+Any additional methods should be held within a separate object which hides the internal data e.g. an instance of the active record.

 # Chapter 7: Error Handling